FAQ

 Please Note: A similar calculation would be made using a customer’s electricity costs.
 However, the LIHEAP credit is not counted a second time.
 It is applied only once to the utility providing energy for heating purposes.
 If you also receive a Lifeline benefit, that benefit is applied to the natural gas and/or electric utility bill based on the information you provided the state.

-You can use the joint USF/LIHEAP application to apply for USF at any time of year, or to apply for USF and LIHEAP at the same time during the winter months (typically November – April).
-While applicants may apply for USF at any time of year, they are encouraged to submit the joint USF/LIHEAP application during the winter months when their eligibility can be determined for both USF and LIHEAP.
-Please note: If you apply for Food Stamps and/or PAAD Program, the data on your Food Stamps and PAAD applications will also be checked for eligibility into USF and LIHEAP.
-This does not guarantee enrollment in either or both programs because you will still have to meet each program’s eligibility criteria.
-In addition, you may be asked to provide additional information to assist in determining your eligibility for USF.
+Please note: If you apply for Food Stamps, the Pharmaceutical Assistance to the Aged and Disabled (PAAD) Program, or the Lifeline Utility Assistance Program, the data on your Food Stamps and PAAD applications will also be checked for eligibility for the USF and LIHEAP programs.
+This does not guarantee enrollment in either program because you will still have to meet each program’s eligibility criteria.
+In addition, you may be asked to provide additional information to assist in determining your eligibility for USF and or LIHEAP.

-USF benefits are only credited to natural gas and electric bills.
-However, even if you heat with oil or propane, any expenses you have for electric and/or natural gas service will potentially be eligible for a USF benefit if it is more than 3% of your household’s gross income.
+USF benefits are only credited to residential natural gas and electric bills.
+However, even if you heat with oil or propane, any expenses you have for electric and/or natural gas service will be reviewed for a USF benefit.

-Renters and homeowners are both eligible for USF.
+Renters and homeowners can apply for USF.
 Even if your heat is included in your rent, you may be eligible for USF for your electricity if you have an electric account in your name.

 If you receive a Section 8 subsidy and have an electric or gas account in your name, you may be eligible for USF.